carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

     entry is lexically nested, it may have a ``DW_AT_static_link`` attribute, whose value is a DWARF expression E.

-    The result of the attribute is obtained by evaluating E as a location description with the context of the current subprogram, current program location, and an empty initial stack.
+    The result of the attribute is obtained by evaluating E with a context that has a result kind of a location description, an unspecified object, the compilation unit that contains E, an empty initial stack, and other context elements corresponding to the source language thread of execution upon which the user is focused, if any.
+The result of the evaluation is the location description L of the *canonical frame address* (see :ref:`amdgpu-dwarf-call-frame-information`) of the relevant call frame of the subprogram instance that immediately lexically encloses the current call frame's subprogram or entry point.

-    The DWARF is ill-formed if the resulting location description L is is not comprised of one memory location description in any of the target architecture specific address spaces.
+    The DWARF is ill-formed if L is is not comprised of one memory location description for one of the target architecture specific address spaces.

-    The resulting L is the *frame base* of the relevant instance of the subprogram that immediately lexically encloses the subprogram or entry point.

 9.  ``DW_AT_return_addr``